-Microsoft Rebrands Flow always had limitations such as starting a second flow as a continuation of the primary one, not capable of reordering the steps in each flow, the complexity of new flow recreation, or reconnecting it to new lists, approved email formation, and so on.
+Microsoft Rebrands Flow always had limitations such as starting a second flow as a continuation of the primary one, not being capable of reordering the steps in each flow, the complexity of new flow recreation, or reconnecting it to new lists, approved email formation, and so on.

-Now, Microsoft has eliminated these limitations and added new features that empower business through its new capabilities – Power Automate Platform.
+Now, Microsoft has eliminated these limitations and added new features that empower business through its new capabilities – the Power Automate Platform.

 Before we proceed further, let us tell you a quick note on rebranding.
 Microsoft has to rebrand one of its products every quarter or it’s not allowed to call itself Microsoft.
 Microsoft Flow launched out of preview in October 2016.
 The competitor, IFTTT was always more about automation than workflows – it just took Microsoft three years to realize it.

 Having said earlier, Microsoft revealed a new feature RAP in Power Automate, which is known as UI flows.
 UI flows are now available in public preview.

 The RPA eliminates the manual processes involved in automated workflows that record and playback human-driven interaction with software systems that don’t support API automation.
 Since Power Automate comes up with pre-built connectors for more than 275 apps and services that do support API automation, Microsoft claims it now has an end-to-end automation platform that can reinvent business processes for workload across industries.

 If the requirement of needing some coding experience for UI flows concerns you, you will be relieved to hear about the Power Virtual Agents.
 It’s now available in public preview.